 Nigeria is a large country with great diversity.
 To help you find about more about the area where you are working, it is helpful to read as many background documents as you can find.
 The list at the back of this handbook gives you some of the important published references.
 Photocopies will be lodged with PCU or the SFDO so that more copies can be made for other facilitators.
 But often unpublished reports, such as those commissioned by the Federal Government, the World Bank or other international donors such as DFID may be just as useful.
-These are also listed at the back and they should be available as computer files or on the internet.
+T the internet.
+These are also listed at the back and they she ould be available as co emputer files or on